Javier Revert

 Valencia

-Javi prefers north facing sites, and he recognized potential in these steep mountain terraces at the 700-800 metres above sea level planted with indigenous grapes such as Tortosí, Trepadell, Malvasía, Merseguera, Verdil, Monastrell and Arcos.
-He has been meticulously restoring and improving these vineyards, getting to know each macro-climate and planting some new plots, working hard to make wines of increasing purity and precision.
-Now totaling about 6 hectares, Javi has also acquired some sites where he can plant additional vines but only uses selection massale for these new plantings.
-Farming is organic but not currently certified, and vineyard work is manual, including harvest.
-Fermentations are with indigenous yeasts and entirely in neutral vessels – seasoned French oak, tank, demi-john, or amphora.
-The reds have varying amounts of whole clusters depending on the vintage and variety.
-He also makes experimental cuvées to better understand all the facets of each variety and parcel, and he has been replanting Garnacha in several sites he owns.
+Javi prefers north-facing sites and recognized the potential of the steep mountain terraces at 700-800 meters above sea level, planted with indigenous grapes such as Tortosí, Trepadell, Malvasía, Merseguera, Verdil, Monastrell, and Arcos.
+He has been restoring and improving these vineyards with great care, studying each micro-climate and planting new plots.
+Today, his estate spans about 6 hectares, and he has acquired additional sites for future plantings, always using massale selection for these new vineyards.
+Although farming is organic, it is not yet certified, and all vineyard work, including harvesting, is done by hand.
+Fermentations are carried out with indigenous yeasts in neutral vessels, such as seasoned French oak, tanks, demi-johns, or amphorae.
+Depending on the vintage and variety, Javi uses varying amounts of whole clusters in the red wines.
+He also creates experimental cuvées to explore the different facets of each variety and parcel and has begun replanting Garnacha on several of his sites.

-While he has plans to grow the estate modestly, he intends to retain a sense of place in each of his wines.
-Micalet, Simeta and the young planting of Forada are single-vineyard wines, while Sensal represents his village wine.
-His wines are honest and vibrant, transparent reflections of each site and vintage.
-They’re made in minuscule quantities and the present total production of the bodega is less than 20,000 bottles per year.
+While Javi plans to expand his estate modestly, he is committed to preserving the distinct character of each of his wines.
+Micalet, Simeta, and the young Forada plantings are single-vineyard wines, while Sensal represents his village wine.
+Javi’s wines are honest, vibrant, and transparent, offering a true reflection of their sites and vintages.
+They are produced in very limited quantities, with the current total production of the winery being under 20,000 bottles per year.